danfloyd111/ff_comp/README.md

 * **Repo owner:** Daniele Paolini - [Git Hub](https://github.com/danfloyd111), [Bit Bucket](https://bitbucket.org/danpaol), mail at d.paolini1@studenti.unipi.it
 * **Community or team contact:** FastFlow [core team and contributors](http://calvados.di.unipi.it/dokuwiki/doku.php/ffnamespace:people)

+Thanks to Professor Marco Danelutto, all the FastFlow team and the Computer Science department of University of Pisa for the opportunity they gave me to work on this project.